VraiBrujah/GeeknDragon/README.md

 The application expects a few secrets to be provided through the environment:

 - `SNIPCART_API_KEY` – your public Snipcart API key.
-- `SNIPCART_SECRET_API_KEY` – secret key used to query Snipcart's API for inventory updates.
+- `SNIPCART_SECRET_API_KEY` – secret key used to query Snipcart's API for inventory updates. **Keep this key strictly server-side; it must never be exposed to client-side code or shipped to the browser.**
 - `QUOTE_EMAIL` – recipient for quote requests (defaults to `contact@geekndragon.com`).

 To send emails from the contact form, configure SMTP credentials for the fixed sender address `no-reply@geekndragon.com`: